MasalaKimchi/MACE-Prediction/optimizers/README.md

 # Optimizers

-This folder contains optimizer configurations and factory for training survival analysis models.
+This folder contains optimizer configurations and factory for training survival analysis models with advanced optimization techniques.

 ## Overview

 The optimizers module provides a comprehensive optimizer factory and configuration system for training deep survival models.
-It supports various optimization algorithms with medical imaging-specific configurations and learning rate scheduling strategies.
+It supports various optimization algorithms with medical imaging-specific configurations, learning rate scheduling strategies, and mixed precision training support.

 ## Available Components